gerichilli/frontendmentor.io/02 typemaster-pre-launch-landing-page/README.md

 - Using role="list" for ul/ol element when setting list-style: none in CSS
 - Using role="listitem" for li element when setting list-style: none in CSS
+- Using aria-label="" for link element: Ensures that every link has an accessible name.